Information about the HOA

 Reasonable numbers, determined by the Board, of common household pets are welcome in Avery Park.
 All pets must meet Buncombe County and North Carolina requirements for pet licensing, rabies, inoculations, etc.

 All pets must be reasonably controlled by an owner and should be kept in such a manner as to not cause or create a nuisance or unreasonable disturbance or noise within the community.
+In accordance with Buncombe County Ordinance, all dogs are to be restrained on a leash whenever they are not on the owner’s property.
 A pet owner is responsible for all of the pet’s actions within the community.

 No animals may be kept, bred or maintained for commercial purposes without prior written Board approval.
 Other than common household pets, no other animals, livestock, or poultry may be raised, bred, kept or permitted within the community.